dansotirakis/dansotirakis/README.md

 😄 Here are some ideas to get you started:

 - 🔭 I’m currently working on carbondata, project intelij
-- 🌱 I’m currently learning java, phyton and scala
+- 🌱 I’m currently learning java, python, scala and kotlin
-- 👯 I’m looking to collaborate on feel free
+- 👯 I’m looking to collaborate feel free
-- 🤔 I’m looking for help with feel free
+- 🤔 I’m looking for help feel free
 - 💬 Ask me about @dansotirakis or #dansotirakis
 - 📫 How to reach me: dansotirakis18@gmail.com
 - ⚡ Fun fact: what will i do tomorrow